 Powell's City of Books, a downtown Portland landmark found in the Pearl District, was established in 1971.
 Covering a whole block of the city, it is the biggest new-and-used bookstore in the world, with about 1 million books on hand.
 There are four additional locations in the Portland area.
 Powell's provides customers with maps so that they can avoid getting lost among the nooks and crannies.
 Bibliophiles will relish spending a few hours browsing through the dozens of major book categories.
 World Cup Coffee provides refreshment to renew your energy and continue perusing Powell's color-coded rooms.

 The Portland Saturday Market, located in Waterfront Park and Ankeny Plaza in historic Old Town, has been going strong since 1974—it is one of the city's main tourist draws.
 Open Saturdays and Sundays each year from March through Christmas Eve, the event is free to attend and the largest continuously operating open-air crafts market in the U.S. You'll find a tempting array of handcrafted items, as well as food, entertainment, and lively people-watching.
 From July through October, the first Sunday of each month there are free activities for kids like science fairs, puppet shows, art activities, and more.

-The Portland Art Museum, or PAM, is one of the finest art museums in the west.
-The museum offers a world-class permanent collection of European, American, Native American, and Asian art.
-PAM also hosts many of the major traveling exhibitions.
-The Portland Art Museum is located across the way from the Oregon Historical Society Museum.Continue to 5 of 10 below.
+The Portland Art Museum is one of the finest and oldest art museums in the West.
+The museum offers a world-class permanent collection of European, American, Native American, modern and contemporary, Northwest, and Asian art, along with graphic arts, silver, and photographs.
+Regular events and tours are offered.
+The Portland Art Museum is located on SW Park Avenue downtown, across from the Oregon Historical Society Museum.